carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 ---
-title: "Introduction to this course"
+title: "Introduction to this workshop"
 teaching: 10
 exercises: 0
 questions: